-In summer 2013, the following graduate courses will be offered for community education (can be taken as continuing education for
+In summer 2013, the following graduate courses will be offered.

 on its significance, and share our interpretation of it.
 For Christians, the passion

 of Jesus is such a moment.
 Christianity has a crucified founder and his death on the